 - US-Based Stocks & Bonds: if you are looking to invest but want to keep things simple while avoiding high fees and taxes, keep your portfolio US-based.

-- IRAs/Roth IRAs: Did you know that US expats can invest up to $6,000 in a retirement account annually?
+- IRAs/Roth IRAs: Did you know that US expats can invest up to $7,000 in a retirement account annually?
 Now you do!
-They just need to take care that meet the requirements to contribute.
+They need to take care that they meet the requirements to contribute.

 If you have decided to take a turn investing in the Czech Republic, MyExpatTaxes can help you report these investments to the IRS using Form 8621 (PFICs).